eliyetres/lt2316-ht19-a2/README.md

 As the second part of the assignment, we fine-tuned a BERT model on this dataset.
 For this, we mostly followed this (very helpful!) blog step by step:
 [https://mccormickml.com/2019/07/22/BERT-fine-tuning/](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)

 One thing we did differently here is that since we have two sentences as input, we combined them into a single sentence using the CLS and SEP tokens, and used the segment mask to help the model understand where the first sentence ends and the second sentence begins.
 We have used a 0 for each token of the first sentence, and a 1 for each token of the second sentence.

 Otherwise, we pretty much followed the instructions in this blog in a straightforward manner, and that helped us train the model.
 One thing we faced quite a bit of complication with was saving and loading the BERT model.
 Since we used an older version of the HuggingFace module (`pytorch_pretrained_bert` instead of `transformers`), it was hard to find instructions for the rather convoluted process of saving the model to disk.
 The model itself is saved as a .bin file, and its configuration is saved to a separate .json file.
 These two files are then packaged into a .tar.gz compressed directory, and this is what the model needs to be loaded from.
 In the more recent version of the module, the BERT classifier object simply contains a `save_pretrained` function that can be used to save the model to disk (but we discovered this too late).

 ## Evaluation

 ### RNN evaluation

 The text is processed in the same way as for the training data.
-As opposed to to multi-class classification where the class with the highest probability after applying softmax is selected, the prediction for binary classification is computed by getting the probability and check if it's >=0.5 and assign it to class 1, assign it to class 0 otherwise.
+As opposed to multi-class classification where the class with the highest probability after applying softmax is selected, the prediction for binary classification is computed by getting the probability and check if it's >=0.5 and assign it to class 1, assign it to class 0 otherwise.
 The labels for the correct class and the predicted are saved and used to generate a classification report showing precision, recall and f1-score using scikit-learn's classification report.

 ### Results

 #### Common configurations for all RNN models

 Batch size: 256\
 Number of epochs: 10\
 Hidden size: 300\